Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Methods

 In the original formulation, the probabilities are assumed to be known and observations to be mutually independent, so if at step $i$ the class-conditional probabilities of the current observation $x_i$ are $f_1(x_i)=\Pr(\text{Class}=1\;\vert\;x_i)$ and $f_0(x_i)=\Pr(\text{Class}=0\;\vert\;x_i)$, respectively, we can write the basic \emph{sequential probability ratio} as:

 In the present case, this method has been applied with scores generated by a soft classifier rather than true probabilities, as described in the previous Section.
-More importantly, the assumption of independence is not realistic when considering subsequent 2D scans acquired at $4$ $Hz$.
+More importantly, the assumption of independence is not realistic when considering subsequent 2D scans at a high refresh rate, as the ones obtained from a laser rangefinder.
 Methods taking into account dependencies, for instance under a Markov assumption \cite{Novikov2001}, are available.
 These have a higher computational time, possibly incompatible with real-time operation.
 Moreover, they have a higher number of parameters, since they explicitly model the expected dynamics (for instance as a Markov chain), so they have higher sample complexity and are more prone to overfitting.
 It should be noted that the independence assumption in this context is safe, although maybe suboptimal, since it gives a worst-case estimate.
 As shown in Section \ref{sec:experimental_results}, this worst-case approach proved to yield good results, so considering its computational and learning complexity advantages this was the preferred approach.